Storage & Shelf Life:

 The following graph is based on research published in the 2002 Marine Fish and Reef Annual by Fancy Publications

-Refrigerated DT’s performed well without much of a decline until 6 months where there was a small, although significant decrease in larval growth.
+Refrigerated SA’s performed well without much of a decline until 6 months where there was a small, although significant decrease in larval growth.
 Our “Best if used by” date is based on up to 5 months from the date of harvest.

 2. Shaking it up at least weekly: